 Traditional Marketers have been around for generations.
-Some of the best marketing campaigns are responsible for making eggs and bacon, the go-to breakfast foods.
-Introducing diamonds as the most valuable form of jewellery.
-Even ’casual Friday which was a guerrilla marketing campaign done by Levi.
+Some of the best marketing campaigns are responsible for making eggs and bacon, the go-to breakfast foods, and diamonds as one of the most valuable forms of jewelry.

 So you may ask, why must traditional marketers upgrade to digital?

 The digital world is growing